A guide to writing a CV that will get you noticed

 Now that we know what common mistakes to avoid and what employers are looking for let’s look at the best way to bring your CV right up to date by following these helpful hints and tips.

-- CV should be no more than 2 pages in length.
+- CV should ideally be no more than 2 pages in length.
+(If the information is relevant then it is ok for your CV to be longer).

 - Consider adding a short Profile statement to sell yourself to employers.